MicrosoftDocs/Viva/Viva/insights/advanced/analyst/templates/impact-explorer.md

 Using a template populated by Microsoft Viva Insights, the **Impact explorer** report estimates how taking actions facilitated by Viva Insights can positively impact your organization.

 >[!Note]
->This report provides estimates for several different scenarios.
-Depending on the page, "impact" can refer to how hours, funds, or employees would be affected by taking certain actions.
-For example, the impact of shortening meetings might be 23,000 hours in your organization.
-Or, the overall financial impact of repurposing hours in your organization could be $70 million.
+>This report provides impact estimates for several different scenarios.
+Depending on the page and topic, "impact" can refer to how employee hours or employees would be affected by taking certain actions.
+For example, the impact of reducing recurring long and large meetings could be 23,000 employee hours.

 With this report, you can: